OCCAOnline Rules of the Court of Criminal Appeals

-(2) Citation to opinions of the Oklahoma Court of Criminal Appeals shall include citations to Pacific, Pacific 2nd, and Pacific 3rd Reporters.
-Citation to the Court's official paragraph citation form is allowed as a parallel cite, but not required.
-Effective January 1, 1998, citation to opinions of the Oklahoma Court of Criminal Appeals shall be as follows:
+(2) Citation to opinions of the Oklahoma Court of Criminal Appeals shall include citations to the Court's official paragraph citation form.
+Effective September 1, 2014, citation to opinions of the Oklahoma Court of Criminal Appeals shall be as follows:

-(a) Oklahoma Court of Criminal Appeals Opinions in which mandate has issued prior to January 1, 1954, shall include citations to Pacific and Pacific 2nd Reporters.
+(a) Oklahoma Court of Criminal Appeals Opinions in which mandate has issued prior to January 1, 1954, shall include citations to the official paragraphed citation form and to the Pacific Reporters.
 Parallel citation to Oklahoma Criminal Reports is strongly encouraged.
 Examples of permissible citation form include: